CryptosOdysseus/TESTING-STUFF/UETA-ESIGN.md

 >Both (ESIGN/UETA), even just as possible models, have some language that is helpful to understanding Contract Law for automated entities, specifically with regards to _**intent to form a contract, acceptance, and purported alteration of a contract with an automated entity.**_

--	a mus-read GiHub post by Brenden dated May 2019- "AALE Frameworks - Industry Classifications on Autonomous Systems": https://github.com/mitmedialab/AutomatedLegalEntityChallenge/pull/1/commits/fc6863e0690ea2e0a03adcc2dd000451bbdd9105
+-	a mus-read GiHub post by Brenden dated May 2019:
+>"AALE Frameworks - Industry Classifications on Autonomous Systems": (https://github.com/mitmedialab/AutomatedLegalEntityChallenge/pull/1/commits/fc6863e0690ea2e0a03adcc2dd000451bbdd9105)

-That post starts to cover the issue of discerning various stages of A/A & D/D for AALEs.
+That GitHub post by Brenden starts to cover the issue of discerning various stages of A/A & D/D for AALEs.

-It also includes a pretty foundational Joi Ito video on Autonomous Systems, worth watching to get a grasp of how to possibly tackle various stages of A/A & D/D for AAS (implicitly AALE): https://m.youtube.com/watch?v=yWdKySVcqVo
+It also includes a pretty foundational Joi Ito video on Autonomous (autonomish...)
+Systems, worth watching to get a grasp of how to possibly tackle various stages of A/A & D/D for AAS (implicitly AALE): https://m.youtube.com/watch?v=yWdKySVcqVo

-#### Dusting off above Brenden GitHub post is worth it imho, in a way that is relevant to our specific angle here:
+#### Re-visiting above Brenden GitHub post is worth it imho, in a way that is relevant to our specific angle here:

-o	to surface a few more **design requirements and legal engineering success metrics for AALE**
+o	to surface a few more **design requirements and legal engineering success metrics for AALE.**

 o	focusing at this particular moment in time on the mutual relevance with **Restatement (2nd) of Contract Law** https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md